eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/p-secure-cryptographic-interface-between-the-Wallet-Instance-and-WSCA.md

  private key [WIAM_19].

 ## 3. Existing technologies
+This section presents a number of technologies that potentially can be used to implement a WSCA.
+It is important to clarify that the ARF does not endorse any specific technology.
+The Wallet Provider must ensure that its implementation of the WSCA and WSCD in combination can be certified for security.
+Moreover, it is possible that the Wallet Provider may need to develop some bespoke components to be able to fulfill all requirements for a WSCA in the ARF and the CIRs.
+For example, if the WSCD is a smart card, the Wallet Provider may develop a dedicated JavaCard applet that runs on the WSCD and augments the native OS of the smart card with additional functionalities.
+If so, the security of this JavaCard applet needs to be considered during certification of the Wallet Solution, whereas the OS of the WSCD itself (which is not provided by the Wallet Provider) may be covered under an assumption regarding its resistance against attackers with high attack potential, in accordance with CIR 2024/2981, Annex IV, paragraph 3(3).
+Furthermore, in accordance with CIR 2024/2981 "every architecture and implementation of wallets" shall properly address the security and privacy risks set in Annex I of CIR 2024/2981.

 In mobile devices, the Wallet Secure Cryptographic Device (WSCD) is often embedded within the device hardware.
 The WSCA, in this case is platform-dependent and acts as the interface